How to Dry Corn Husks in a Dehydrator

 Step Three

-Take your kernels and place them on your dehydrator sheet.
+Take your kernels and place them on your dehydrator sheet or a baking sheet.
 Be sure to spread them out evenly and in one single layer.
 Any kernels that are still connected to one another should be broken apart.

 You’ll need all kernels to have a good amount of air circulation for the best results.